abinit/abinit/doc/tutorial/tdepes.md

 Note the use of the usual input variables to define a path in the Brillouin Zone to build an electronic band structure:
 [[kptbounds]], [[kptopt]], and [[ndivsm]].
 Note also that we have defined [[qptopt]]=3.
 The number of q-points is thus very easy to determine, as being the product of [[ngqpt]] values times [[nshiftq]].
-Here a very rough 2*2*2 grid has been chosen.
+Here a very rough 2*2*2 grid has been chosen, even less dense than the one for section 2.

 After possibly modifying [[tests/tutorespfn/Input/tdepes_4.files]] to account for the location of the pseudopotential file, as above, issue:

     abinit < tdepes_4.files > tdepes_4.stdout

-This is a significantly longer ABINIT run, also producing many files.
+This is a significantly longer ABINIT run (2-3 minutes), also producing many files.

 then use [[tests/tutorespfn/Input/tdepes_4_temperature.in]] for the python script.